The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 \subsection{Group of a lattice}

 A lattice $\Lambda$ also generates a discrete subgroup of $\R^n$ as follows: using the natural embedding $\Gamma_{\Lambda}\subset \R^n$ we can think of any directed edge $\vec{e}$ of $\Gamma_{\Lambda}$ of $\Gamma_{\Lambda}$ simply as a vector in $\R^n$.
 Then there is an associated translation operator $T_{\vec{e}}$.
 Notice that as vectors the translates of all the oriented edges correspond to one another.
-This means that the set of {\em vectors} $\vec{e}$ is given by one vector in each orbit of oriented edges.
-This set is in bijection with the oriented edges of $\bar \Gamma_{\Lambda}$.
+This means that the set of {\em vectors} $\vec{e}$ is given by one vector in each orbit of oriented edges of the embedded graph $\G_{\L}$.
+This set is in bijection with the oriented edges of $\bar \Gamma_{\Lambda}$ and we will not distinguish between them in the notation.
+That is we write $\vec{e}$ for both the oriented edge of the abstract graph $\bgl$ and the vector in $\R^n$ it is in bijection with.
 We will enumerate the set of vectors $\{\vec{e}\}$ as $\vec{e_i}$.
-These vectors then give a symmetric group of generators of an Abelian subgroup of $\R^n$ which we call {\em the lattice group $T(\Lambda)$} of $\Lambda$ is the group generated by the $\vec{e}_i$ This group are all the elements of the form
+These vectors then give a symmetric group of generators of an Abelian subgroup of $\R^n$ which we call {\em the lattice group $T(\Lambda)$} of $\Lambda$.
+It is the group generated by the $\vec{e}_i$ This group are all the elements of the form

 \begin{prop} $T(\Lambda)$ is a mathematical lattice. \end{prop} \begin{proof} To generate the group we only need one choice of orientation per edge.
 Let $\vec{e}_j, j \in J$ be such a choice.
 This choice defines a map $\Z^J\to \R^n$.
 The image of this group is a torsion free Abelian group and hence by the structure theorem for Abelian groups a free Abelian group of rank $\leq |J|$. \end{proof}